seanblanchfield/seans-homeassistant-addons/tfi-gtfs/README.md

 ```

 This card highlights real-time arrivals in green.
 Itshows the next 10 arrivals at the stop, with those arriving in the next 20 minutes in relative time (e.g., "in 3 mins"), and later arrivals in absolute time (e.g., "at 13:42").

+# Disk Space Requirements

+This addon requires a few hundred megabytes of disk space to run.
+It downloads the static GTFS zip file, which is quite large, and extracts it to the data dir.
+Then it processes it and stores the results in *redis*, which persists its data into a `dump.rdb` file in the data dir.
+The size of the *redis* file is small if you are using "filter stops", but can be over 100 megabytes if you are not filtering stops.

+All this data is stored in the addon's `/data` directory, which persists across restarts.
+This allows restarts of this addon to be pretty quick, since *tfi-gtfs* will just reload its state from the `dump.rdb` file.

+> Note: On Home Assistant OS, the `/data` dirs in addons can be found on the host at `/mnt/data/supervisor/addons/data/`.